 Grand Teton National Park

 Grand Teton National Park is one of the most spectacular, awe-inspiring places in America.
-Occupying a majority of the Jackson Hole valley, the park is home to overwhelming, massive mountains, pristine lakes and rivers, and abundant, teeming wildlife.
+Occupying a majority of the Jackson Hole valley, the park is home to massive mountains, pristine lakes and rivers and abundant wildlife.

-The Teton Range - with peaks rising as much as 7,000 feet off the valley floor - is the centerpiece of the park.
+The Teton Range - with peaks rising as high as 7,000 feet off the valley floor - is the centerpiece of the park.
 Views from either of the two main roads, which run north-south through the park, are nothing short of spectacular.
 The highest, most prominent peak is the Grand Teton, standing at 13,770 feet.
-South of the Grand are the Middle Teton, South Teton, and Cloudveil Dome, among others.
+South of the Grand are the Middle Teton, South Teton and Cloudveil Dome, among others.
 To the north of the Grand are Mt.
-Owen, Teewinot, and flat-topped Mt.
+Owen, Teewinot and flat-topped Mt.
 Moran.

 While the park has a magnetic draw for photographers and wildlife enthusiasts, the Tetons also offer some of the most demanding and technical mountaineering experiences anywhere in the world, especially during the winter.
 Climbers and mountaineers flock to the Tetons to hone their skills before moving on to the huge mountains of the world.
 Even so, during the summer the summits are accessible to almost anyone who's properly equipped; the experience is incredible for those who take on the challenge!

-The outer road is open year round.
-The inner road between the Bradley-Taggart Trailhead and the Jackson Lake Dam will open to vehicular traffic on May 1st.
-It will be open to pedestrian and bike traffic by April 1st.
+The outer road is open year-round.
+The inner road between the Bradley-Taggart Trailhead and the Jackson Lake Dam will open to vehicular traffic on May 1.
+It will be open to pedestrian and bike traffic by April 1.
 Opening of the Moose-Wilson Road (from Teton Village) is weather dependent, but should be open sometime in mid-May.

 Approximate Campground Openings: